rprouse/XkcdClock/README.md

 - The Escape key will close the clock
 - Mouse over the clock and it will display the current time.
 - Right click on the clock brings up a context menu of options.
+- The current local time is marked by the sun/moon rotating around the clock.

 ![World Clock](http://imgs.xkcd.com/comics/now.png)